NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 15.md

 They were hitting him on the head with a stick and spitting on him.
 Getting down on their knees, they were paying him homage.

 ###### 20
-After they had mocked him, they stripped him of the purple robe and put his clothes on him.Crucified between Two Criminals They led him out to crucify him.
+After they had mocked him, they stripped him of the purple robe and put his clothes on him.
+They led him out to crucify him.

+### Crucified between Two Criminals

 ###### 21
 They forced a man coming in from the country, who was passing by, to carry Jesus's cross.
 He was Simon of Cyrene, the father of Alexander and Rufus.